Rath2601/core_java/README.md

 **Function**:

-1.function that accepts one argument and produces a result.
+1. function that accepts one argument and produces a result.
-2.methods - apply, compose, andThen, identity
+2. methods - apply, compose, andThen, identity

 apply -> get the output.
 compose -> add input( the output of the one function (f2) ) for another function (f1).  f1.compose(f2)